 Louisiana State Department of Education ranks NOCCA in the top 98th percentile of Louisiana schools in support of African American students and in the top 99th percentile in support of Economically Disadvantaged students.

 NOCCA Academic Studio has been Designated Grade “A” school in Louisiana

-Academic Studio development and the renovation of the Chevron Forum at NOCCA has been graciously supported in part by: MCC Real Estate, Chevron, Emeril Lagasse Foundation, Goldring and Woldenberg Family Foundations, Solomon Family, Trafigura Foundation, RosaMary Foundation, Coypu Foundation Trust, Zemurray Foundation, Edward G. Schlieder Foundation, Ella West Freeman Family Foundation, Hearst Foundations, Selley Foundation, Joyce L. Schenewerk, Libby-Dufour Fund, Ruth U. Fertel Foundation and Gustaf W. McIlhenny Family Foundation.
+Academic Studio development and the renovation of the Chevron Forum at NOCCA has been graciously supported in part by: MCC Real Estate, Chevron, Emeril Lagasse Foundation, The Patrick Family Foundation, Goldring and Woldenberg Family Foundations, Solomon Family, Trafigura Foundation, RosaMary Foundation, Freeport McMoRan Foundation and the Richard C. Adkerson Foundation, James P. Raymond Jr. Foundation, Ella West Freeman Foundation, Coypu Foundation Trust, Zemurray Foundation, Selley Foundation, Edward G. Schlieder Foundation, Hearst Foundations, Joyce L. Schenewerk, Meraux Foundation, Libby-Dufour Fund, Hancock Whitney Bank, Daniel Price Memorial Fund for Aspiring Artists, Eugenie and Joseph Jones Family Foundation, Ruth U. Fertel Foundation, Franciose Richardson, Reily Foundation and Gustaf W. McIlhenny Foundation.